Your basket is currently empty!

 Words that are hard for dyslexics to spell.
 Are often longer words, with spellings that a child may struggle to understand.

-Below is a list of the most commonly misspelt words.
-These maybe hard words to spell for dyslexics.
+Hereโs a list of the most commonly misspelled words.
+Dyslexics might find these words tricky to spell.

 Commonly Misspelt words